IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client\_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client\_id* may be required.
 For example, the *Authorization Code* grant type requires the use of the *client\_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

 The OAuth 2.1 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
-It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].
+It recommends the use of asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP-based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].

 This profile requires the capability of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentication scheme for client authentication of confidential and credentialed clients.
 Other methods for identification and authentication are allowed.

 Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
 The methods used by the Authorization Server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) are not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

-Since user authentication methods chosen depend on the projects or national security policy, they are not scoped in the IUA Profile and shall be defined in the specific implementation projects or national extensions of this profile.
+Since user authentication methods chosen depend on the projects or national security policy, they are not constrained in the IUA Profile and shall be defined in the specific implementation projects or national extensions of this profile.
 If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

 It is the responsibility of the Resource Server to enforce the access policies based on the transaction performed and the information provided in the access token.
 Therefore, the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication) which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.

-The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier of the Secure Retrieve (SeR) Profile).
+The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier actor of the [Secure Retrieve (SeR)](https://profiles.ihe.net/ITI/TF/Volume1/ch-39.html) Profile).

 *Note:* An analogy of the segregation of duties for access control between the Authorization Server and the Resource Server is given in a textbook (*Solving Identity Management in Modern Applications*, *APress 2019* by Yvonne Wilson and Abhishek Hingnikar) comparing the authorization and policy enforcement with a ticketing and entrance control to events (e.g., opera, cinema).
-In this analogy, the Authorization Server provides the ticket which authorizes participation, while additional checks are performed to finally participate to the event.
+In this analogy, the Authorization Server provides the ticket which authorizes participation, while additional checks are performed to finally participate in the event.

 The IUA Profile relies on the OAuth 2.1 Authorization Framework.
 Since the original publication of OAuth 2.0 in 2012, several new RFCs have been published that add or remove functionality from the core specification.
 Version 2.1 of the OAuth Authorization Framework consolidates and simplifies the most commonly used features and best practices of OAuth 2.0.